umarhamzy/sushi-website/README.md

-A magnificent Japan themed Sushi website for Sushiman
+A magnificent Japan-themed Sushi website for Sushiman

 This Project uses: